strawdynamics/drift/README.md

 	// If true, a bounding box will show the area currently being previewed
 	// during touch events
 	touchBoundingBox: false,
+	// A DOM element to append the bounding box to. boundingBoxContainer = document.body,
 };

 new Drift(document.querySelector('img'), options);